 The sooner the employee is back on the job, the sooner the employee fully recovers from the injury.
 A modified duty program provides the employee with physical reconditioning for the work they will be doing when the job restrictions are lifted by the treating physician.

 The return-to-work program has a major impact on the amount of temporary total indemnity benefits are paid to the employee, reducing your overall work comp cost.
 Plus, when the treating physician states the employee has reached the maximum medical improvement, the employee who is back to work will normally receive a lower permanency rating then the employee who is still off work.
 The lower permanency rating also translates into lower work comp cost for your company.

-Follow the proper steps throughout the work comp claim process from before the accident occurs, to when the employee returns to work.
-The time saved translates into savings for the employer through lower workers’ compensation cost and improved productivity by the employee being back on the job sooner.
+Follow the proper steps throughout the work comp claim process from before the accident occurs to when the employee returns to work.
+The time saved translates into savings for the employer through lower workers’ compensation costs and improved productivity by the employee returning on the job sooner.